Kinuta Park cherry blossoms: My first spring visit

 Are there food options?

-The park has some food vans and kiosks.
-There is also a restaurant at the Setagaya Art Museum.
+The park has food vans and kiosks.
+A restaurant is at the Setagaya Art Museum.
 These can be expensive.
-If you’re on a budget skip them.
+Skip them if you’re on a budget.

 Take the Japanese family-friendly option.
 A bento (lunch box), will give you the real hanami experience.
 There is also a supermarket nearby if you can’t make one or don’t have time.
 Remember to take your rubbish home.